 What is a Certified Legal Intern?

 A Certified Legal Intern is a law student who is approved by the Florida Supreme Court to represent clients in court under the supervision of a licensed Florida attorney pursuant to Rule 11 of the Florida Bar.
-A certified student must be enrolled in an optional program at Miami Law, such as a Clinic or the Litigation Skills externship program.
-Please visit Clinics or Litigation Skills Externship Program for specific information regarding certification requirements.
+At Miami Law, a certified student must be enrolled in either a Florida Supreme Court approved Clinic or the Litigation Skills Externship Program.
+Please visit Clinics or Litigation Skills Externship Program for specific information regarding enrollment and certification requirements.

 What are the benefits to becoming a Certified Legal Intern?